itstrieu/MLNotes/Logistic Regression.md

 Logistic regression is a supervised learning method used for classification problems.
-Unlike with linear regression, logistic regression is modeled by the [[Sigmoid Function]].
+Unlike with linear regression, logistic regression is modeled by the Sigmoid Function.

 $$
 f_{w,b}(x) = \frac{1}{1+e^{-f_(x)}}